ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/set-up-new-message-encryption-capabilities.md

 For more, see:

 - [What subscriptions do I need to use the new OME capabilities?](ome-faq.md#what-subscriptions-do-i-need-to-use-the-new-ome-capabilities) to check whether your subscription plan includes Azure Information Protection (which includes ARM).
 - [Azure Information Protection](https://azure.microsoft.com/en-us/services/information-protection/) for information about purchasing an eligible subscription.

 ### Manually activating ARM

-If you disabled ARM, or if it was not automatically activated for any reason, you can activated it manually in the :
+If you disabled ARM, or if it was not automatically activated for any reason, you can activated it manually in the:

-- **Office 365 admin center**: See [How to activate Azure Rights Management from the Office 365 admin center](https://docs.microsoft.com/en-us/azure/information-protection/activate-office365) for instructions
+- **Office 365 admin center**: See [How to activate Azure Rights Management from the Office 365 admin center](https://docs.microsoft.com/en-us/azure/information-protection/activate-office365) for instructions.
 - **Azure portal**: See [How to activate Azure Rights Management from the Azure portal](https://docs.microsoft.com/en-gb/azure/information-protection/activate-azure) for instructions.

 ## Configure management of your Azure Information Protection tenant key

 This is an optional step.
 Allowing Microsoft to manage the root key for Azure Information Protection is the default setting and recommended best practice for most Office 365 tenants.
 If this is the case, you don't need to do anything.

 There are many reasons, for example compliance requirements, that may necessitate you generating and managing your own root key (also known as bring your own key (BYOK)).
 If this is the case, we recommend that you complete the required steps before setting up the new OME capabilities.
 See [Planning and implementing your Azure Information Protection tenant key](https://docs.microsoft.com/information-protection/plan-design/plan-implement-tenant-key) for more.

 ## Verify new OME configuration in Exchange Online PowerShell